Installation Stories: San Francisco Bathroom Makeover

 I really love the depth of color that is available; even a simple subway pattern has a richness to it that I can’t get anywhere else.
 When it comes to shapes, I’m constantly drawn to a hexagon as it’s so versatile.

-That said, the runway shape is high on my list to work with.
-The hand painted tiles have a wonderful feeling to them.
+The hand-painted tiles also have a wonderful feeling to them.
 There is an opportunity to be as creative as you like with the number of pattern and color options available.
 Having had the opportunity to visit the Fireclay factory and even a chance to try my own hand at painting the tiles, I know how hard it actually is to create each tile.
 The detailed work that goes into each piece will never go unnoticed.

 Image: Julia Goodwin